NimaTB/NimaTB.github.io/_pages/repositories.md

 layout: page
 permalink: /repositories/
 title: repositories
-description: Due to confidentiality reasons, the repositories corresponding to my research projects are not publicly available.
+description: For confidentiality reasons, the GitHub repositories associated with my research projects are not accessible to the public.
 nav: true
 nav_order: 3
 ---